chharvey/counterpoint/docs/spec/intrinsics.md

 The values in Tuples are Counterpoint Language Values and are restricted to value objects.

-### `Vect`
-`Vect` objects are fixed-size ordered lists of indexed values, with indices starting at *0*.
-The values in Vects are Counterpoint Language Values and are restricted to value objects.

 ### `Record`
 `Record` objects are fixed-size unordered lists of keyed values, with identifier keys.
 The values in Records are Counterpoint Language Values and are restricted to value objects.

-### `Struct`
-`Struct` objects are fixed-size unordered lists of keyed values, with identifier keys.
-The values in Structs are Counterpoint Language Values and are restricted to value objects.